jeremyreeder/thesafehouse.info/articles/Unlocking_a_Gary_TL-15_Round-door_Safe/index.md

 If the lock case were like that of the 6730, the most space would be found toward the lock bolt (most likely to the left, I supposed), while sufficient space would likely be found in the corners farthest from the bolt.
-Based on all this, I chose a target that seemed to have the most potential  —one that I believed would work for various possible configurations.
+Based on all this, I chose a target that seemed to have the most potential  - one that I believed would work for various possible configurations.
 Eight ball, lower left corner pocket!